MosheBerman/MBCalendarKit/README.md

 // 1.
 Instantiate a CKCalendarView
 CKCalendarView *calendar = [CKCalendarView new];

 // 2.
-Optionally, set up the datasource and delegates [calendar setDelegate:self];
-[calendar setDataSource:self];
+Present the calendar
+[self.view addSubview:calendar];

 // 3.
-Present the calendar
-[[self view] addSubview:calendar];
+Add X and Y constraints: self.calendarView.translatesAutoresizingMaskIntoConstraints = NO;
+NSLayoutConstraint *top = [NSLayoutConstraint   constraintWithItem:calendarView
+                                                         attribute:NSLayoutAttributeTop
+                                                         relatedBy:NSLayoutRelationEqual
+                                                            toItem:self.topLayoutGuide
+                                                         attribute:NSLayoutAttributeBottom
+                                                        multiplier:1.0
+                                                          constant:0.0];

+NSLayoutConstraint *centerX = [NSLayoutConstraint   constraintWithItem:calendarView
+                                                             attribute:NSLayoutAttributeCenterX
+                                                             relatedBy:NSLayoutRelationEqual
+                                                                toItem:self.view
+                                                             attribute:NSLayoutAttributeCenterX
+                                                            multiplier:1.0
+                                                             constant:0.0];

+[self.view addConstraints:@[top, centerX]];

 ````

 2. Your second option is to create an instance of `CKCalendarViewController`.
 Using a CKCalendarViewController gives you the added benefit of a "today" button and a segmented control in the toolbar, which allows you to select the display mode.
+In MBCalendarKit 5.0.0 and later, you also use `CKCalendarViewController` if you'd like an events table view.

 ---
-***Note:*** In lder versions of MBCalendarKit, `CKCalendarViewController` used to subclass `UINavigationViewController`, so it couldn't be installed inside of another navigation controller.
+***Note:*** In older versions of MBCalendarKit, `CKCalendarViewController` used to subclass `UINavigationViewController`, so it couldn't be installed inside of another navigation controller.
 In 5.0.0, this is no longer the case.
-You must now install your calendar ina navigation controller on your own.
+If you wish to embed your calendar inside a `UINavigationViewController`, you must now install it on your own.
+See the Migration Guide for details.
 ---